SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/03-algorithms/02-sorting/06-quick-sort.md

 ## Concept

-`Quick sort` is a widely used and efficient sorting algorithm that follows the divide-and-conquer paradigm.
-It works by selecting a pivot element from the array and partitioning the other elements into two sub-arrays, according to whether they are less than or greater than the pivot.
+`Quick sort` is a widely used and efficient sorting algorithm that follows the `divide-and-conquer` paradigm.
+It works by selecting a `pivot` element from the array and partitioning the other elements into two sub-arrays, according to whether they are less than or greater than the pivot.

 [image]()

- the Pivot can be picked as the first, last element or can be a random element.
+ the `pivot` can be picked as the first, last element or can be a random element.

 Let's see how this would play out with a stack of papers and their names: